-If you will be assigning work for your students to complete before the first day of class, please e-mail the advance assignment at least two weeks in advance to the Registrar, Emily Cederberg and she will ensure it is posted online.
+If you will be assigning work for your students to complete before the first day of class, please e-mail the advance assignment at least two weeks in advance to the Registrar and they will ensure it is posted online.

 Information to include: